 ↓ 02 – yeggi [ 3D Search Engine ]

 yeggi is a search engine for printable 3D models, they collect data from all 3D communities and marketplaces offering 3D models to print.
 They will give the best results to find 3D models on the internet – you will like it!
 Search Engine for 3D printable Models

 3D printing can be intimidating if you’re new to it, but it’s easier than you think!
 This class will give you the skills you need to make your own 3D printed designs using TinkerCAD- a fun, browser-based 3D modeling program that anyone can learn in no time.
 Join us and you’ll be a digital maker in no time.
-Mainly DIY projects created by hobbyist, they are all free and comes with no strong attached.
+Mainly DIY projects created by hobbyists, they are all free and come with no string attached.
 You are encouraged to contribute to the good of the community.

 Find the best things to 3d print and download premium and free stl files and obj files to use with your own 3D printer.
 Our 3D community thinks these are a few of the best things to 3D print.
 Get these 3D models today while they’re hot!
 We’ve curated a great selection of premium and free STL files from our community of 70,000+ Makers and Designers for you to download and print.
 Find something 3D printable or sell/share your designs today!